N0tKris/CSCI-2040U-Software-Design-Labs/docs/user-guide.md

 1. Click **View Details** on any restaurant card.
 2. A detailed panel opens showing the restaurant's name, location, description, and all published reviews.
+3. Menu items include dietary-tag chips when available.
-3. If the restaurant was imported from Yelp, a Yelp rating and review snippets may also appear.
+4. If the restaurant was imported from Yelp, a Yelp rating and review snippets may also appear.

 ---